platformatic/platformatic/docs/guides/telemetry.md

 Platformatic supports Open Telemetry integration.
 This allows you to send telemetry data to one of the OTLP compatible servers ([see here](https://opentelemetry.io/ecosystem/vendors/)) or to a Zipkin server.
 Let's show this with [Jaeger](https://www.jaegertracing.io/).

 ## Jaeger setup
-The quickerst way is to use docker:
+The quickest way is to use docker:

 ```bash
 docker run -d --name jaeger \